dotnet/core/release-notes/9.0/9.0.0/sdk.md

 .NET 9 is now generally available, read about the final release on the [.NET Blog announcement](https://aka.ms/dotnet9).

 This release was focused on quality improvements for the general availability of .NET 9.
-See the [GitHub Release changelog](https://github.com/dotnet/sdk/compare/v9.0.100-rc.2.24474.11...v9.0.0) for more information in changes between this releace and RC.
+See the [GitHub Release changelog](https://github.com/dotnet/sdk/compare/v9.0.100-rc.2.24474.11...v9.0.100) for more information in changes between this release and RC 2.

 SDK updates in .NET 9: